ChrisKlimpke/TrackerSDKv2/README.md

 # TrackerSDKv2

+Version string used is 2022-07-25AR is latest ARKit version is tagged 2.0.3 and above

-Version string used is 2022-05-31AR is latest ARKit version is tagged 2.0.2 and above
+Version string used is 2022-07-25R is latest non ARKit version is tagged 1.1.10 and above

+These versions of the iOS SDK supports the laest AR models for foot tracking

 This version includes some minor bug fixes.